Let’s discuss open innovation through a scenario. Would you say that all the smartest people in the world live in your company?

 It should be long enough to get your desired input, but short enough to retain cost-effectiveness.

 Mostly, open innovation is a cost-effective and surgical tool for outsourcing ideas.
 This is true even during rough times.
-But sometimes it an embarrassing void of sunk investment.
+But sometimes it is an embarrassing void of sunk investment.

 The difference between the two is understanding everything that came before, and then some.